Star Wars Characters Sing MMMBop in the Ultimate Mashup

 The Tonight Show Starring Jimmy Fallon gave fans the ultimate throwback on Monday by airing a video of Star Wars characters singing a rendition of "MMMBop."
 The late night show pieced together clips from the classic saga to make it sound like the characters were singing the chorus from the ‘90s hit.

-It seems like both the dark and light sides of the force are Hanson fans, too.
+It seems like both the dark and light sides of the Force are Hanson fans, too.
 Everyone from Queen Amidala and C-3PO to Darth Vader and Han Solo join in on the number.
 However, the best part is when Yoda turns a lyric into one of his classic teachings.

 Watch the video to see the full mashup.